shamsulhaqHaqyar/shamsulhaqHaqyar/README.md

 ---

 ### **Afghan Community & Welfare Centre Website**
-Modern website for Afghan community services in the UK.
+Designed and developed entirely in Wix, creating a modern platform for community services and information in the UK (United Kingdom).
 👉 [Visit Afghan-CW](https://www.afghan-cw.org.uk/)

 ---

 ### **Lapis Group Website**
-Project work on web pages, improving and making changes and content.
+Worked with the team to enhance the website’s design and functionality, improve WordPress performance, and implement search features, filters, and technical optimizations.
 👉 [Visit Lapis Group](https://lapis-group.com/)

 ---